 - The overall looks and feel of the place? ✓ or ✗

-Visit Shwedagon Pagoda
+Visit Shwedagon Pagoda in Yangon

-This Pagoda is actually a huge religious complex (one of the most important ones in Myanmar) consisting of many Stupas and smaller religious buildings.
+Shwedagon Pagoda is actually a huge religious complex (one of the most important ones in Myanmar) consisting of many Stupas and smaller religious buildings.
 The entrance costs 10,000 kyats or $9 / EUR 8.
 At first, the entrance price seems a bit steep compared to other tourism sites around Myanmar, however, the money is used to renovate and maintain the Pagoda.
 Make sure to visit Shwedagon Pagoda around sunset time as then, you will be able to catch the best light for the photos as well as see the main Stupa being lit up in beautiful golden colors as the night falls.

 Explore the Kandawgyi Lake